bcaro/wifilightV2-doc/docs/en_US/index.md

 - bulbs KL50 KL60 KL110 KL120 KL130 LB100 LB110 LB120 LB130
 - HS100 HS110 KP105 KP110 sockets

+Do not use double authentication in the Tapo/Kasa application.

 ## TP-Link Cloud Setup

 This part of the plugin requires the dependencies to be launched.